charlie0129/charlie0129/README.md

 ### Hi there 👋

 - 🏫  I'm a junior at Beijing University of Posts and Telecommunications.
-- 🔭 I'm currently working for [joyreserve](https://www.joyreserve.com/) this summer vacation as a frontend developer.
+- 🔭  I'm currently working for [joyreserve](https://www.joyreserve.com/) this summer vacation, as a frontend developer.
 - 🌱  I'm currently learning everything.
 - 📫  How to reach me: [outlook](mailto:charlie_c_0129@outlook.com)
 - ⚡  Some of my repositories are just some projects that I worked on.
 Chances are my code is not elegant, efficient or whatever🤪.
+Hope they are useful to you.
+Stars are always appreciated!

 <!--
 **charlie0129/charlie0129** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.